Mentally healthy workplaces

 A four-part model to creating a mentally healthy workplace.

 Support worker recovery from injury and illness.

 Mental Health Week, celebrated annually in October, promotes the importance of mental health and wellbeing and aims to reduce the stigma associated with mental illness.
-Planning is underway for 2020 events.
-In the meantime check out the guidance and tools page to learn more about what your workplace can and should be doing to reduce the risks of psychological illness or injury.
+Get involved and learn more about what your workplace can and should be doing to reduce the risks of psychological illness and injury.